expertize-hope/main/README.md

-# u can use your brain yoo and...
-# this program build for learn and easy to use
+This program just example bro, you can use any LLM for better experience.